Cold remedies: What works, what doesn't, what can't hurt

 - Antibiotics.
 These attack bacteria, but they're no help against cold viruses.
 Avoid asking your doctor for antibiotics for a cold or using old antibiotics you have on hand.
 You won't get well any faster, and inappropriate use of antibiotics contributes to the serious and growing problem of antibiotic-resistant bacteria.

 - Over-the-counter cold and cough medications in young children.
 OTC cold and cough medications may cause serious and even life-threatening side effects in children.
-The FDA warns against their use in children younger than age 6.
+Talk with your child's doctor before giving any medications.